Forever Faster from day one

 On the field, we sign International Icon Mario Balotelli.
 The Italian striker becomes the latest sporting sensation to join PUMA’s family of star players and athletes that include Usain Bolt, Sergio Agüero, Cesc Fàbregas, Marco Reus, Radamel Falcao and Rickie Fowler.

-PUMA teams up with Arsenal Football Club and that's not all that's happening on the field.
+But that's not all that's happening on the pitch.
 We introduce our most powerful football boot evoPOWER and it becomes an eye-catcher during the World Cup in Brazil.

 Inspired by the freedom of movement of barefoot kicking, evoPOWER features the most advanced PUMA technologies to date and is designed to enhance a player's natural kicking ability, as well as power and accuracy when striking the ball.